Oliva Ascolana del Piceno: Tradition with a Crunch

 Address: Agorà Olive Ascolane, Piazza Arringo 47, Ascoli Piceno

-How Olive Ascolana is Made
+How Oliva Ascolana is Made

 • Carefully pitted green olives: Only the finest Oliva Ascolana del Piceno DOP (Protected Designation of Origin) are selected.